 The follow-up to 2017’s horror hit Happy Death Day.
 Not much is known yet, but characters are expected to return.

 Another “social horror-thriller” by Jordan Peele, which marks his highly anticipated follow-up to Get Out.
+This film will find a family of four being tormented by, well, themselves.

 A remake of the 1989 film based on the Stephen King novel, Pet Sematary finds a family uncovering the horror buried within their new town.